 - Utilize McVCIS at 866-222-8029 for automated case information.
 Select 1 for English or 2 for Spanish.
 Select the Court Code 11 for the Florida Northern Bankruptcy Court.

-The following Administrative Orders related to COVID-19 have been entered by the U.S. Bankruptcy Court for the Northern District of Florida (designated “AO”) and the U.S. District Court for the Northern District of Florida (designated by case number 4:95mc40111) as of June 19, 2020:
+The following Administrative Orders related to COVID-19 have been entered by the U.S. Bankruptcy Court for the Northern District of Florida (designated “AO”) and the U.S. District Court for the Northern District of Florida (designated by case number 4:95mc40111):

 - AO 20-003 Dated 3/16/2020: Implementing Procedures for COVID-19 Outbreak (All hearings held telephonically via CourtCall)